 - Split a certain step in a sequence into multiple versions to customize email content based on certain customer attributes, like interest, gender, or certain interaction with your product, for example offerRedeemed or similar.

 - Target your audience based on non-engagement, e.g. anyone who did not open a previous email.
 This is useful since an email trigger can’t be based on inaction.

 Automation Campaign Analytics

-Automation campaigns have the same analytics as bulk campaigns, once they are activated and emails are sent.
+Automation campaigns have the same analytics as marketing campaigns, once they are activated and emails are sent.
 You can see engagement metrics like open and click rates, as well as unsubscribes, bounces, and complaints.

 The stats for Automation campaign do NOT reset when an email is modified or moved around in a sequence.
 So if you want to track performance of a single step in a sequence you may want to pause the step and create a new version to replace it so you can compare engagement stats before/after the changes made.

 Examples of Automation Campaigns

 1. A single welcome email sent when a new subscriber is added to the list, perhaps with links to best content or info on how often new content will be emailed.

 2. A welcome sequence sent X days after signup with valuable content, matching subscriber’s interests.